What Is Resource Management

 5) Resource Tracking

 After all the resources are allocated and well on time, the project's performance is gauged.
 This can be achieved using Workload Charts, Timesheets, and other Resource Management tools.
-By utilizing this stage, the company can boost their efficiency and large-scale productivity.
+By utilizing this stage, the company can boost its efficiency and large-scale productivity.

 Discover your potential in Portfolio Management with our Portfolio Management Professional (PfMP)® Certification- Sign up today!